njnadeau/NGScourse/day1pm.md

 Run fastqc on these trimmed files to check that the quality has improved.

-How have the proflies changed?
+How have the profiles changed?

-If you are waiting for your script to run and want something to do you can try the following exercise
+If you are waiting for scripts to run and want something to do you can try the next exercise while you wait.

 ## 3. Downloading data from the internet
 When you get data back from a sequencing centre you will often have to download it from their servers.
 You can do this direct to a directory on the hcp using the command ```wget```.
 If you have large files then you probably want to submit this as a job to the cluster.
+### Excercise
 Check the manual for ```wget``` and then create a bash script to download the Heliconius melpomene reference genome from here http://download.lepbase.org/v4/sequence/Heliconius_melpomene_melpomene_Hmel2_-_scaffolds.fa.gz

 Once it has dowloaded unzip it and view it.
 This is a fasta (rather than fastq) formatted file.
 What do you notice about the format?